 Job and internship fairs offer employers an opportunity for face-to-face contact with hundreds of candidates and the chance to select a few for intensive follow up interviews.
-As a candidate, job fairs are an important method of making an in-person contact with organizations already of interest to you and of applying to other companies you many discover at the fair.
+As a candidate, job fairs are an important method of making an in-person contact with companies in which you're interested and other organizations you many discover at the fair.
 It’s important to be prepared and to treat any interactions with potential employers as if they were real interviews.
 Here are some tips that will help you make a great first impression:

 Research the Organizations

 Know which organizations are coming ahead of time and learn some background information about them (history, mission statement, products/services, company environment, etc.).
 Narrow your list of possible employers and let them know ahead of time that you are particularly interested by sending them a strong letter of interest.
 Mention in your letter that you will be in touch with them at the fair.